Henry Fielding was born on 22 April 1707 and died on 8 October 1754.

 - Love and scandal are the best sweeteners of tea.

 Henry Fielding was an English novelist and dramatist known for his humour and satirical prowess.
-He is best known for writing Tom Jones, Miscellanies, and Amelia.
+He was also a judge.
+Fielding is considered, with Samuel Richardson, a founder of the English novel.
+He is best known for writing Joseph Andrews, The History of Tom Jones, a Foundling, Miscellanies, and Amelia.
+According to Wikipedia, The History of Tom Jones, a Foundling ‘triumphs as a presentation of English life and character in the mid-18th century.
+Every social type is represented and through them every shade of moral behaviour.
+Fielding’s varied style tempers the basic seriousness of the novel and his authorial comment before each chapter adds a dimension to a conventional, straightforward narrative.’
 He also co-founded, using his influence as a magistrate, what some have called London’s first police force, the Bow Street Runners.
 His younger sister, Sarah, was also a successful writer.

 Source for image: https://commons.wikimedia.org/wiki/File:Henry_Fielding.png